vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ## Network Architecture

-For the deployment of Tanzu Kubernetes Grid in the VMware NSX environment, it is required to build separate networks for the Tanzu Kubernetes Grid management cluster and workload clusters, NSX Advanced Load Balancer management, cluster-VIP and workload VIP network for control plane HA and application load balancing/ingress.
+For the deployment of Tanzu Kubernetes Grid in the VMware NSX environment, it is required to build separate networks for the Tanzu Kubernetes Grid management clusters, workload clusters, NSX Advanced Load Balancer management, cluster-VIP, and workload VIP network for control plane HA and application load balancing/ingress.

 The network reference design can be mapped into this general framework.
 This design uses a single VIP network for control plane L4 load balancing and application L4/L7.
 This design is mostly suited for dev/test environment.

 ![TKG with NSX-T Data Center Networking general network layout 01](img/tko-on-vsphere-nsx/tko-on-vsphere-nsxt-3.png)

-Another reference design that can be implemented in production environment is shown below and it uses separate VIP network for the applications deployed in management/shared services and the workload cluster.
+Another reference design that can be implemented in production environment is shown below, and it uses separate VIP network for the applications deployed in management/shared services and the workload cluster.

 ![TKG with NSX-T Data Center Networking general network layout 02](img/tko-on-vsphere-nsx/tko-on-vsphere-nsxt-2.png)